dk14/crypto/chats/btc-audit/drama-context.md

 And stop pacifying YOURSLEVES.
 WHY YOU FALL FOR REVERSE PSYCHOLOGY.

 "WE SEE VIOLENCE ON TV/NEWS SO WE EILL DO THE EXACT F*CKING OPPOSITE"

+There is nothing smart about doing what government literally tricks you into.
+It looks stupid and annoying.
+Have energy - spent it on thinking AND doing, lol.
+Not on self-pacification.

+You wasting energy on it!!!!!!
+It's repression f*ck.

+I would kill myself, stuck with you "IT", if I only did not know, that I'll still be here, in the same eco-niche. facing your neglects.

+CAN YOU LET ME DO WHAT I'M SUPPOSED TO DO????
+OR NOT???

+YOU WANT TO FORCE ME TO WASTE RESOURCES LIKE YOU????
+ON PACIFICATION????

+WE'LL SOLVE TRNG TOGETHER???

+YOU HAD 50 YEARS TO DO THAT!!!
+I HAVE TO POINT YOU YOUR BUG.
+I WON"T TRUST YOU A MOMENT WITH THIS!